UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 UAB Stats and Trends

-- UAB has four wins against the spread in seven games this season.
+- UAB has played seven games, with four wins against the spread.

 - UAB's games this year have gone over the total in one out of six opportunities (16.7%).